seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 More light, you knaves; and turn the tables up,
 And quench the fire, the room is grown too hot.
-Ah, sirrah, this unlook’d-for sport comes well.
+Ah, sirrah, this unlook'd-for sport comes well.
 Nay, sit, nay, sit, good cousin Capulet;
 For you and I are past our dancing days:
-How long is’t now since last yourself and I
+How long is't now since last yourself and I
 Were in a mask?

 **Second Capulet**
-By’r lady, thirty years.
+By'r lady, thirty years.

 **CAPULET**
-What, man! ’tis not so much, ’tis not so much:
+What, man! 'tis not so much, 'tis not so much:
-’Tis since the nuptials of Lucentio,
+'Tis since the nuptials of Lucentio,
 Come pentecost as quickly as it will,
-Some five and twenty years; and then we mask’d.
+Some five and twenty years; and then we mask'd.

 **Second Capulet**
-’Tis more, ’tis more, his son is elder, sir;
+'Tis more, 'tis more, his son is elder, sir;
 His son is thirty.

 **CAPULET**